MarcosMasip/cosmosdb-server-self-contained/README.md

 - `--no-ssl`             Use HTTP instead of HTTPS
 - `--open`               Open the UI in your default browser at `/ui`

+Notes:
+- If you omit `-p/--port`, the server binds to a random available port chosen by the OS.
+The actual port will be printed in the console.

 NPM scripts (single-terminal convenience):
 - `npm start`             → HTTP on port 3000, opens `/ui`
 - `npm run start:https`   → HTTPS on port 3000, opens `/ui` (expect self-signed cert warning)